 The resistive touch panel

-Let’s start from resistive touch panels.
+Let’s start with resistive touch panels.

 A resistive touch panel has several layers: